 It’s fun to break and bend the rules that govern planting design in the Jungle at Picton; the plants are made to vie for space by close planting, virtually covering the paths.
 Big plants tower over little ones at the front of borders and completely random planting numbers are used.
 We have incorporated up-ended tree stumps and old branches which help provide structure and more interest.
 The overall effect is somewhat chaotic, however the magic starts to work around mid-summer when the growth is lush, and this continues until the first heavy frost.
 Now our Jungle Garden is one of the largest in the UK – and even in October it still looks magnificent and luxuriant!

 Many species of conifer are endangered through logging or social demand for land.
 As part of an international conservation programme a large number of species of known wild origin are being grown in British gardens in order to safeguard the plants for scientific research and conceivably reintroduction.
-The Gardens at Picton have a great number of these all planted around twenty years ago (2015).
+The Gardens at Picton have a great number of these all planted around twenty five years ago.
 Many are very rare and are thriving in the Pembrokeshire climate.
 One beautiful example is the endangered Patagonian cypress (Fitzroya cupressoides, named after Captain Fitzroy of HMS Beagle on whose expedition Charles Darwin sailed).
 In its few years here these slow growing plants are starting to develop an attractive weeping habit that will become more pronounced as they mature.
 Another plant that is flourishing is Taiwania cryptomerioides which has gracefully pendulous branches but very prickly leaves.
 Hopefully one day these rarities will be more widely grown.